PepperGo/AWS-Certification-Preparation/AWS Certified Developer - Associate/OnlineCourses/AWS Cloud Practitioner Essentials -Digital/Architecting.md

 All of these different services are highly reliable, highly durable, and fault-tolerant tools for your applications to ensure high availability and fault-tolerant systems.

+### Web Hosting
+Web hosting on AWS cloud is fast, simple, easy, and low cost.

+Some of the web applications that can be hosted include a company's website, content management systems, if you're developing social media apps, or an internal SharePoint site.

+#### Issues and solutions
+##### Cost-Efficient
+A common dilemma: regarding peaks and how to handle peaks in a cost-effectent manner
+AWS can do:
+- On-demand provisioning
+- Precents wasted capactity

+##### Scalable
+AWS can do:
+- Auto-scaling prevents response failures
+- Utilized in minutes

+##### On-demand(like testing resources)
+AWS can do:
+- Provision testing fleets
+- Develop staging in minutes
+- Simulate user traffic during load testing

+#### Web Hosting Services
+- Products to assist transition(From traditional web hosting architecture to AWS cloud)
+	- Amazon Virtual Private Cloud
+	- Amazon Route 53
+	- Amazon CloudFront
+	- Elastic CloudFront
+	- Firewalls/AWS shield
+	- Auto Scaling
+	- App Servers/EC2 instances
+	- Amazon ElastiCache
+	- Amazon RDS/ Amazon DynamoDB

+#### Key Architectural Considerations
+- No more physical network appliances
+	- You can no longer have your firewalls, routers and load balancers for your AWS applications on physical devices
+	- but instead must be replaced with software solutions
+- Firewalls everywhere
+	- AWS enforces a more secure model and thus makes sure every host is locked down.
+	- You can create security groups to allow and deny specific traffic, but those policies must be put into place
+- Consider multiple data centers
+	- With the use of availability zones and AWS Regions, you can easily deploy your applications across these locations to ensure high availability and reliability
+- Hosts
+	- With AWS, your hosts should be ephemeral and dynamic